Sal1316/UCR-VERT-follow-along-coding/05-Third-Party-APIs/01-Activities/22-Stu_jQuery-UI-Widgets/README.md

 ## Acceptance Criteria

-* It's done when the form input for entering a skill has an autocomplete feature added to it, to pick from a list of skills.
+* ✅ It's done when the form input for entering a skill has an autocomplete feature added to it, to pick from a list of skills.

-* It's done when the form input for entering a date has a datepicker feature added to it, to select by month and year.
+* ✅ It's done when the form input for entering a date has a date-picker feature added to it, to select by month and year.

 ## 📝 Notes